moonggae/stardew-valley-randomizer/README.md

 * Custom images
   * When randomizing crops, there's the option of using custom crop images.
 This will link together the crop as it's growing, the seed packet, and the crop itself into a coherent set of images.
     * The text in the Secret Woods that tells you to bring a Sweet Gem Berry will now specifically tell you what crop you need to bring, since there's now no way to tell otherwise
+    * The Mr Qi quest now mentions which 10 crops to put in the Mayor's fridge for the initial textbox, and not just the quest description
     * Credits for the artwork (some images were modified from the original):
       * Mizu - permission is assumed from this page: https://community.playstarbound.com/threads/mizus-sprites.136549/
       * Bonster - permission is assumed based on the bottom of the mod page for Bonster's Crops: https://www.nexusmods.com/stardewvalley/mods/3438